MicrosoftDocs/azure-devops-docs/docs/artifacts/nuget/move-from-fileshares.md

 ## Authentication and authorization

 If you're using Active Directory-backed file shares, you and your on-prem build agents are likely authenticating automatically using Windows NTLM.
 Moving your packages to Azure Artifacts will require a few changes:

 - **Authentication:** You need to provide access to the NuGet client in order to push and restore packages.
-  - **Visual Studio 2015 users**: Credential acquisition happens automatically, as long as you've updated the [NuGet Package Manager](../nuget/consume.md) extension to version 3.3 or higher by going to the Tools menu and using the Extensions and Updates window.
+  - **Visual Studio**: Credential acquisition happens automatically.
-  - **nuget.exe 3.x users**: Credential acquisition happens automatically after you install the [Credential Provider](../nuget/nuget-exe.md).
+  - **nuget.exe**: Credential acquisition happens automatically after you install the [Credential Provider](../nuget/nuget-exe.md).

 - **Authorization:** Ensure that any principal (user, service organization, group, etc.) that needs access to your packages has the appropriate permissions.
 See the [permissions](#make-a-plan-for-permissions) section for more details.

 ## Migrate your packages